 You can use any paint colors you like; usually, 3 or 4 colors are chosen and then mixed.
 You could do a sunset, a forest, or an ocean theme!
 If you’re looking for a video tutorial, Skirt’s YouTube video does a great job of explaining it.

-If you’re looking to style your shoes into something that is more streetwear and has an edgy or modern doodle art vibe to it, you could use a Sharpie on your Vans or draw on them and make a unique and personal statement through fashion.
-This is probably the easiest way to go as there are little materials needed and you can get into a lot of detail easily.
+If you’re looking to style your shoes into something that is more streetwear and has an edgy or modern doodle art vibe to it, you can simply draw a custom design.
+If you want to customize your Vans shoes with smaller details, drawing is the easiest way to go as there are little materials needed and you can get into a lot of detail easily.

 For this, you only need a pen that is water-resistant and doesn’t bleed when applied to the cloth.
 Micron pens are the best to use when you customize canvas shoes.
 Similar to Vans, you can customize Converse canvas shoes with micron pens.
-Clean the surface of your shoes.
-Make sure the surface is elevated and start doodling!
-Draw whatever pattern you want and then use light-colored paint in the background if you wish to add a little paint to small areas to add color.
-You can also keep it straight if you want.
+Clean the surface of your shoes, make sure the surface is elevated, and start doodling!
 For a video tutorial, check out The Joyce Collective’s video on the method.

 Using Colored Sharpie